Last updated on: July 15, 2019

 The Seattle Recorder Society

 With a membership of approximately 100, the SRS has an active presence in the community offering membership meetings as well as a biennial international summer workshop.
 Membership meetings are held at Maple Leaf Lutheran Church in Seattle.
 Many meetings have an opening program provided by professional musicians or accomplished amateurs.
 The remainder of each meeting is devoted to large group playing under professional direction, often with arrangements and compositions written specifically for the Seattle Recorder Society.
 There is also a Beginning Ensemble for players who have recently come to the recorder.
 Additional historical instruments, particularly those in the viola da gamba family, are welcome.
 The final meeting of each season is Members Night at which members are invited to perform for five minutes.
-Some 15 ensembles performed at the 2016 Members Night.
+Some 16 performance by individuals and ensembles at the 2019 Members Night.

 click date for info...